Tormasan/ProgrammingLevel/README.md

 # ProgrammingLevel
-consol appliaction that tell how skilled programmer you are
+console application that tell how skilled programmer you are

 it is in Python 3.5